astral-sh/uv/README.md

 For convenience, `uv pip install --system` will install into the system Python environment.
-Using `--system` is roughly equivalent to `uv pip install --python=$(which python)`, but note it will skip `python` executables on the `PATH` that execute in a virtual environment.
+Using `--system` is roughly equivalent to `uv pip install --python=$(which python)`, but note that executables that are linked to virtual environments will be skipped.
 Although we generally recommend using virtual environments for dependency management, `--system` is appropriate in continuous integration and containerized environments.